El Diamante

 Cajamarca translates to ‘Cold Lands’ in the local Quechua language and was once a major settlement for the Anaime and Tochas indigenous groups, who put up over 70 years of resistance during the Spanish conquest of Tolima in the 16th century.
 The municipality was not established until 1867, when the remaining local communities were absorbed by Antioquean settlers whose realm of influence spread across western Colombia.

 Historically, Cajamarca has been known as one of Colombia’s agricultural hubs.
-Thanks to nearby volcano Cerro Machín the land is incredibly fertile, with volcanic soils rich in minerals and nutrients.
+Thanks to nearby volcano Cerro Machín, the land is incredibly fertile, with volcanic soils rich in minerals and nutrients.
 The Anaime canyon below supplies the town with ample amounts of fresh water, and powers the the local fishing industry.
-Along with coffee, the municipality is known for being Colombia’s top producer of arracacha (also known as white carrot, or yellow cassava), a root vegetable that is rich in calcium and Vitamin A and a staple of the local diet.
+Along with coffee, the municipality is known for being Colombia’s top producer of arracacha (also known as white carrot, or yellow cassava), a root vegetable that is rich in calcium and vitamin A and a staple of the local diet.

 ABOUT TOLIMA